-Horze Crescendo Celine Full Seats – These were another breech coming in my large order, and I wanted to love these.
+Horze Celine Full Seats – These were another breech coming in my large order, and I wanted to love these.
 The color was fantastic (and sadly a closeout).
 I had to order a size bigger than normal because they were out of my size.
 As you can see from the photo, they were too big.
 They were super comfortable and the fabric was very stretchy and forgiving.
 They were a fairly high rise for today’s styles – covering the belly button).
 I also loved the design and the way the back of the waist was higher than the front.
 My only real issue other than the size was the “wrestling belt” style waistband that was just a tad too large (my husband made a comment at how silly I looked) and the extra bling (which I don’t really need on schooling breeches that I will wash regularly).
-I probably would have ordered another pair in a smaller size if they’d had any other colors but brown and blue.
-If they ever add back another pretty color (like these green ones or the red ones), I’ll likely buy a pair in the right size.
-I’ll let you know if I change my mind on them if that ever happens.
-Note: Once ordered in the correct size, these became my favorite day to day breeches!
+Note: Once ordered in the correct size, these became one of my favorite day to day breeches!
 Then they were discontinued…then brought back again!
 I have had no issues with the bling falling off, though have had a few issues with durability (full seat material issue).